He Kōrero mō te tūranga – About the Role

 He Kōrero mōu – About You

-This employer offers service across a vast geographical area and centred across two hospitals based in Tauranga and Whakatāne.
-They serve a population of approximately 259,000 for the major population centres of Tauranga, Katikati, Te Puke, Whakatāne, Kawerau and Ōpōtiki.
-Te Whatu Ora Hauora a Toi Bay of Plenty is one of the Bay of Plenty’s largest employers with over 4000 staff.
+This employer is spread across a vast geographical area and centered across two hospitals based in Tauranga and Whakatāne.
+They serve a population of approximately 308,000 for the major population centres of Tauranga, Katikati, Te Puke, Whakatāne, Kawerau and Ōpōtiki with a staff of over 4000 staff.

-• Flexible working practices (e.g., we support work life balance and flexible work arrangements whenever possible)
+• Commitment to staff wellness and healthy working practices (e.g. We support work life balance and flexible work arrangements whenever possible)

 • Highly rewarding role and opportunity to make a difference!